Classifying Programming Languages

 Exercise: Which of these languages required that variables or functions be declared with types and which did not?

-Exercise: Implement this function in PHP, Objective C, Ceylon, D, and Mercury.
+Exercise: Implement this function in PHP, APL, Objective C, Ceylon, D, Mercury, and a language of your choice that is currently not represented above.

 System Languages